UUoocl/MediaPipe_for_OBS/README.md

 # MediaPipe_for_OBS
 An Electron App to send MediaPipe data to OBS.
 Landmark positions from the MediaPipe pose model are sent to OBS Browser Source or the Advanced Scene Switcher Plugin.
-The Text Source can be read by the Advanced Scene Switcher or a Browser Source.

 ```mermaid
 graph LR;
 subgraph OBS